maxpou/gatsby-starter-morning-dew/README.md

 # gatsby-starter-morning-dew

-Gatsby starter for creating a new blog!
+:rocket: A gatsby-starter-morning-dew is a Gatsby starter to build lightning-fast websites!
+:dizzy: You can also use gatsby-starter-morning-dew as a Gatsby Theme

 [Demo website.](https://maxpou.github.io/gatsby-starter-morning-dew/)